Transactable World Models

 Our approach embraces these challenges by quantifying uncertainty explicitly and propagating it to downstream agents who reason about risk appropriately and avoid hallucinating false confidence.

 Building transactable world models for Physical AI requires more than accurate perception—it requires architectural commitment to interpretability, physical consistency, explicit uncertainty representation, and integration of interaction feedback.
+The challenge of understanding the world the robots manipulate showcases why spatial intelligence for robotics differs fundamentally from passive scene understanding.
+Manipulation demands: Millimeter-level geometric accuracy, not coarse object recognition.
+Physical plausibility, not just visual coherence.
+Uncertainty quantification, not point estimates.
+Integration of interaction outcomes, not just passive sensing.
+Real-time responsiveness, not offline inference.

 Direct end-to-end models and perception without specific architecture like Dexterity’s world models may achieve impressive results but offer no interpretability about where and why they succeed or fail.
 When multiple agents must coordinate based on shared world understanding, when safety requires bounded behavior, when interaction outcomes must be integrated—interpretability becomes foundational, not optional.